 Children up to the age of 5 years are also entitled to free milk.
 This needs to be applied for through the Cool Milk website – www.coolmilk.com.
 If your child is older than 5 years but you would still like them to have a drink of milk each day, you are able to apply for it through the Cool Milk website but it will be at a cost.
 If you have any queries, please contact our school office who will happy to help.

 While children in years 3 to 6 are not entitled to free fruit at break times, they are welcome to bring in healthy snacks in the form of fruit or cereal bars.

 At lunchtime, children may stay for a school meal or bring in a packed lunch.
 The school meals are provided by Principals Foodservice.
 The menus have been planned in accordance with the government’s guidance on healthy eating, limiting the amount of fat, processed food and salt they may contain and are regularly reviewed.
-The menu works on a three-week rota system and can be found by following this link:
+The menu works on a three-week rota system.

 The cost of a meal is currently £2.30 per day.
-Please send the correct money to the school office in an envelope with your child’s name on it.
+You can pay online at www.principals-catering.com.
 School lunches must be paid for in advance or in the morning.

 Parents who have low income or are receiving Income Support may be entitled to free meals for their children – if you think your child may qualify for free meals, please talk with the school office, in confidence, who will be able to help you.

 We ask that packed lunches should be brought in a suitable container or lunch box with the child’s name on it.
 We actively encourage our children to eat healthily and so we ask parents to provide a lunch that is balanced and doesn’t contain too much chocolate, if any.
 Fizzy drinks, cans and glass bottles are not allowed to be in school.